rilian/CTracker/ACTIONS.md

 - [x] No page reloads occur when Visiting or Collecting
 - [x] No page reloads occur when filtering occur
 - [ ] When the filter is cleared, all entities are displayed again (i.e. filtering performed)
+- [ ] Cover Visit Country functionality with cucumber tests
+- [ ] Cover Collect Currency functionality with cucumber tests
-- [ ] Cover functionality with cucumber tests
+- [ ] Cover empty filter functionality with cucumber tests

 Additional Charting Features